My Cookie Journey

 COOKIE FILLING

-• In a food processor, add the dates, walnuts, and maple syrup pulse until the dates and walnuts are diced.
-Empty into a small bowl and set it aside.
+• Add the dates, walnuts, and maple syrup to a food processor and pulse until chopped into small, sticky pieces.
+Transfer to a small bowl and set aside.

 HONEY ORANGE GLAZE